Canadian cleaning procurement glossary

 - Bid Bond

 A surety instrument that guarantees the bidder will enter into the contract at the bid price if awarded, and pays the buyer if the bidder backs out.
-Required on many large Canadian cleaning RFPs.
+Required on many large Canadian government RFPs.

 - OECM Cleaning Contracts